ChainSafe/gossamer/README.md

 Run the nodes:

-These targets will reuse the local data generated during `init`
+These targets will reuse the chain data from the previous run / init.
 ```
 make run-alice
 ```